keybase/client/desktop/docs/installer_and_updater_architecture.md

 responses compatible with the [Squirrel.Server protocol](https://github.com/Squirrel/Squirrel.Mac#update-json-format)
 which Electron will ping.

-There's a complication, though: while the service can ask for updates *as a given user* inside an authenticated request, Squirrel updates don't authenticate.
+There's a complication, though: while the service can ask for updates **as a given user** inside an authenticated request, Squirrel update requests don't follow our API, and so don't authenticate as a Keybase user.
 This might require us to have the Keybase service tell the client about a new upgrade instead.

 #### How do we apply updates?